-Manny Abascal is a partner in the Litigation and Trial Practice of Latham & Watkins and is based in Los Angeles.
-Mr. Abascal handles complex and high stakes litigation and government investigations matters for clients in several industries.
+Manny Abascal is a partner in the Litigation & Trial Practice of Latham & Watkins and is based in Los Angeles.
+Mr. Abascal handles complex and high-stakes litigation and government investigations matters for clients in several industries.

 Over his 20-year career at Latham, he has represented clients from several industries in their most important and challenging legal matters.

 Prior to joining Latham in 2000, Mr. Abascal was an assistant United States attorney in Los Angeles, where he prosecuted and tried numerous and diverse fraud cases.

 Mr. Abascal has played a leading role in various non-profit and philanthropic organizations in Los Angeles, including serving as the founding Chairman of Martin Luther King Jr. Community Hospital, a safety net hospital based in Watts/Willowbrook.

 Mr. Abascal’s representative trial engagements in private practice include the following:

 - Co-lead counsel in the successful defense of a Tenet Healthcare subsidiary in two federal criminal trials, one lasting seven months and the other 11 months.
 Both cases ended in hung juries and the government ultimately dismissed the criminal case.